Velimir Mihailo Teodorović: Velimirianum

 In 1905, King Peter Karađorđević signed the Law on the Work of the Endowment, which enabled the State Council to determine the manner of handling the endowment.
 The State Council published a report on the condition of the Endowment, on its revenues and expenditures in the past year, and every year on behalf of Velimirianum, the board announced a competition in daily newspapers to receive assistance.
 The first manager of the endowment was Nikola Pašić.
 Later, the endowment was managed by the Serbian company Privrednik.
 With the funds of the endowment, the remains of Velimir Mihailo Teodorović were transferred to the New Cemetery in Belgrade.
 From 1935 to 1940, a number of humanitarian and charitable institutions regularly received funds for their activities, and the Serbian Academy of Sciences and Arts and the University of Belgrade received the same grants.
 In addition, every year, Velimirianum bought books and magazines from various publishers, which was sent as a gift to high schools, teachers' colleges, rural schools, ministries and various other institutions, except for two copies which remained at the endowment library.

 Of the total endowment income, ten percent was set aside for the improvement and beautification of the City of Belgrade.

 The endowment worked well until 1945 when Tito's totalitarian regime took over.

 Velimirianum came out of the Second World War badly damaged, and after the abolition of the State Council in 1945, the Ministry of Education, by order of the Presidency of the Government, took over the management of the endowment by a commission.
 Documents have been preserved that in 1957 the Secretariat for Education paid aid to the primary school in Gornji Milanovac and the editorial office of Decje novine at the same school and that the last aid from that fund was granted in 1971 to Srboljub Mitić, a peasant poet from the village of Crljenac near Požarevac.
-The endowment still exists today, but it does not work.
+The endowment still exists today, but does not work.

 Velimirianum had its building in Belgrade, at 11 Sveti Sava Street, near the Hotel Slavija - The name of the endowment is permanently written in copper letters at the main entrance of the building.
-The letters were later removed, instead only the holes remained, and then a restaurant was built on the ground floor, and that too ceased to exist.
+The letters were later removed, leaving only the holes.
+A restaurant was later built on the ground floor, before it too shut down.